 Ms. Nguyen Thi Ngoc Dua took advantage of her free time to crochet woolen hats to give to children at the hospital - Photo: HOAI THUONG

-Ms. Ngoc Dua (36 years old, in My Thanh Bac commune, Cai Lay district, Tien Giang province) has three children, the second child named T. (8 years old) has congenital heart disease, double kidney and slow psychomotor development.
+Ms. Ngoc Dua (36 years old, in My Thanh Bac commune, Cai Lay district, Tien Giang province) has three children, the second child named T. (8 years old) has congenital heart disease, double kidneys and slow psychomotor development.
 Due to prolonged illness, T. had to be hospitalized many times, his health increasingly deteriorating.

 Ms. Nguyen Thi Ngoc Dua